Configure SCIM with Azure AD

 The initial provisioning cycle may take a few minutes to start but subsequent provisioning cycles run using a fixed cadence.
 You can see the cadence under the View provisioning details expandable section.

-29. Once the provisioning cycle is complete, check your users and groups in CDP.
+29. Once the provisioning cycle is complete, check your users and groups in Cloudera.
 If there are any errors, contact your Cloudera representative.